-This week’s feature includes reviews for The Truth About Lies, The Jurassic Games, Mountains May Depart, Don’t Hang Up, Jumanji, Tall Tales from the Magical Garden of Antoon Krings, and The Bachelors.
+This week’s feature sees the release of The Truth About Lies, The Jurassic Games, Mountains May Depart, Don’t Hang Up, Jumanji, Tall Tales from the Magical Garden of Antoon Krings, and The Bachelors.

 20th August: The Truth About Lies